xchanmolx/hello-world/README.md

 # hello-world
-Gateway to java programming.
+Gateway to javascript & c# programming.
-I'm willing to learn a java programming that's why I join this site.
+I'm willing to learn the javascript & c# programming that's why I join this site.
 This site is very helpful to learn programming.